Next-Gen App & Browser

 Step 3: Provide an Overview

-This section explains the importance of your software application and its appeal to users.
+This explains the importance of your software application and its appeal to users.
 Describe all features and functions and how they align with user needs.

 Furthermore, specify whether the software application is new or a replacement for an existing one and whether it stands alone or integrates with an existing system.
 It may also be helpful to outline any assumptions regarding the software application's functionality.